About the programme

 - Provision of a model for good practice

-Initiatives can have been implemented at any time; there are no set timeframes that initiatives must fall between to be eligible for entry.
-Prior to judging, entries will be anonymised to ensure impartiality.*The Ophthalmology Honours are designed to recognise excellence within the ophthalmology community.
+There are no set timeframes that initiatives must fall between to be eligible for entry.
+Prior to review by the expert panel, entries must be anonymised to ensure impartiality and compliance with new government rules coming into effect in May 2018.
+You can find further information on the General Data Protection Regulation here: https://www.eugdpr.org/*The Ophthalmology Honours are designed to recognise excellence within the ophthalmology community.
 Pharmaceutical company entries will not be accepted.

 Not enough recognition is given to those delivering excellent ophthalmology care.
-Having your initiative shortlisted by the judges is a way of highlighting the outstanding work being carried out and the efforts being made to advance patient care and improve the patient experience at your centre.
-All shortlisted entries will be presented with a framed certificate at the awards ceremony to take back to their organisation.
+Having initiatives recognised by the expert panel is a way of highlighting the outstanding work being carried out and the efforts being made to advance patient care and improve the patient experience at your centre.

 “It’s great to see the hard work and dedication from ophthalmology teams across the UK recognised and rewarded, as well as ideas exchanged and best practice shared.
 The evening was inspiring and I would encourage other units to put themselves forward for next year.”

 Outstanding Nurse or Allied Health Professional – Highly Commended

 “Going into work at St Paul’s every day and dealing with the volume of patients I see, sometimes it’s easy to forget the impact my role has on patients’ lives.
 This award has helped me to remember.
 I was overwhelmed to receive the winner’s award simply for doing a job I am so passionate about, especially when the other finalists in my category were all so deserving of the award as well.”